 Nothing like a little friendly competition to spark some excitement around donating to a good cause.

 - Penny Wars - Or as we like to call it “The Battle of Spare Change”.
 Each group collects as many pennies over a specified period of time.
-To learn how to start your own Penny War fundraisor, click here.
+To learn how to start your own Penny War fundraiser, click here.

 - Guess How Many – Simply fill a jar full of hard candies, coins, or any other small object.
 Donors pay a small amount to guess how many items are in the jar.
 Whoever is the closest wins a prize!